Skip to main content

 House of Jaimal and Patta, site of the Last Jauhar

 Another story speaks of a Jauhar in the fort of Jalore when attacked by Jodhpur is which once shook the fort wrongly as the news of defeat arrived.
 The victorious men came back home to find that the women had already done the Jauhar due to the arrival of the wrong news.
-Such traditions were later avoided when Saka and Jauhar happened only on the last day of the war, when no hope remained, simultaneously.
+Such traditions were later avoided when Saka and Jauhar happened only on the last day of the war, when no hope remained.

 Chronology of Jauhars